who-biz/verus-pbaas/README.md

 ./verusd -chain=vrsctest -gen -genproclimit=2 -mineraddress=RYQbUr9WtRRAnMjuddZGryrNEpFEV1h8ph -mint &
 ```

-Next, we must spin up our `chips` daemon, and start mining.
+Next, we must spin up our `chips10sec` daemon, and start mining.
 We can either: a.) fetch the address generated on wallet initialization, or b.) import our WIF private key from `vrsctest` chain.

 ```
-# Start chips daemon
+# Start chips10sec daemon
-./verusd -chain=chips &
+./verusd -chain=chips10sec &

 # option a.)
 Fetch address generated on init
-./verus -chain=chips getaddressesbyaccount ""
+./verus -chain=chips10sec getaddressesbyaccount ""

 # option b.) import WIF
-./verus -chain=chips importprivkey <WIF here>
+./verus -chain=chips10sec importprivkey <WIF here>
 ```

-Once we've fetched our new address, or imported a known address, we can restart our `chips` daemon to begin merge mining with parent `vrsctest`:
+Once we've fetched our new address, or imported a known address, we can restart our `chips10sec` daemon to begin merge mining with parent `vrsctest`:

 ```
-# Stop chips daemon
+# Stop chips10sec daemon
-./verus -chain=chips stop
+./verus -chain=chips10sec stop

 # Restart with mining options
-./verusd -chain=chips -gen -genproclimit=2 -mineraddress=RYQbUr9WtRRAnMjuddZGryrNEpFEV1h8ph -mint &
+./verusd -chain=chips10sec -gen -genproclimit=2 -mineraddress=RYQbUr9WtRRAnMjuddZGryrNEpFEV1h8ph -mint &
 ```

 If successful, you should see output in your terminal:

 ```
-Merge mining chips with vrsctest as the hashing chain Found block 2885 staking reward 0.00010000 chips!
+Merge mining chips10sec with vrsctest as the hashing chain Found block 2885 staking reward 0.00010000 chips10sec!
 POS hash: 00000000007fca5a2624d9276d2ddd7074f68fd32b9f6c81904d96b4a12f6301
 target:   0000000002e3ae00000000000000000000000000000000000000000000000000